gitmachtl/scripts/cardano/testnet/README.md

 <br><b>Steps:</b>
 1. Check that you have rewards in your stakeaccount by running ```./01_queryAddress.sh owner.staking```
 1. Now you can claim your rewards by running ```./01_claimRewards.sh owner.staking owner.payment```
+   This will claim the rewards from the owner.staking account and sends it to the owner.payment address, also owner.payment will pay for the transaction fees.<br>
-   This will claim the rewards from the owner.staking account and sends it to the owner.payment address, also owner.payment will pay for the transaction fees.
-It is only possible to claim all rewards, not only a part of it.<br>
+   Or, you can claim your rewards by running ```./01_claimRewards.sh owner.staking owner.payment smallwallet1``` This will claim the rewards from the owner.staking account and sends it to the owner.payment address, the smallwallet1 will pay for the transaction fees.
+It is only possible to claim all rewards, not only a part of it.

 :bulb: ATTENTION, claiming rewards costs transaction fees!
-So you have two choices for that: The destination address pays for the transaction fees, or you specify an additional account that pays for the transaction fees.
-You can find examples for that above at the script 01_claimRewards.sh description.
+So you have two choices for that: The destination address pays for the transaction fees, or you specify an additional account that pays for the transaction fees like in the 2nd method shown above.

 Done.